Overview

 The Site Plan add-on requires exterior scans around the property.
 These scans serve two purposes:

-- Place scans systematically to ensure all key exterior features are visible from multiple angles.
+Place scans systematically so all key exterior features are visible from multiple angles, with higher scan density in detailed areas such as landscaping or outdoor structures.

 | Site Detail Level | Recommended Spacing |